HaochenFa/Llama-CLI/docs/README.md

 # LlamaCLI Documentation

+**Version**: 1.0.0 | **Last Updated**: 2025-08-03

 Welcome to the LlamaCLI documentation!
-This guide will help you get started and make the most of your AI-powered command-line experience.
+This guide will help you get started and make the most of your AI-powered command-line experience with modern UI, intelligent features, and comprehensive customization options.

 ## 📚 Documentation Structure